chetansinghsajwan/notes/gnu/readline/readline.md

 It is a library that provides in-line editing and history capabilities for interactive programs with a command-line interface, such as Bash.

+`bash` uses readline to read input from the user.

 This libray is a part of the gnu project.

 It supports two editing modes - emacs and vi.